A League of Their Own (1992)

 Dottie Hinson: Yeah.
 It is only a game, Jimmy.
 It's only a game, and, and, I don't need this.
 I have Bob; I don't need this.
 At all.

-Jimmy Dugan: I, I gave away five years at the end my career to drink.
+Jimmy Dugan: I, I gave away five years at the end my career, drinking.
 Five years.
 And now there isn't anything I wouldn't give to get back any one day of it.

 Dottie Hinson: Well, we're different.

-Jimmy Dugan: Shit, Dottie, if you want to go back to Oregon and make a hundred babies, great, I'm in no position to tell anyone how to live.
+Jimmy Dugan: This is chickenshit, Dottie, if you want to go back to Oregon and make a hundred babies, great, I'm in no position to tell anyone how to live.
 But sneaking out like this, quitting, you'll regret it for the rest of your life.
 Baseball is what gets inside you.
 It's what lights you up, you can't deny that.